anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

 ```
 For a complete descriptions of the sections of a service file, you can check out [this documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-managing_services_with_systemd-unit_files) from RedHat.

-Next I needed to ensure that my non-root user (shown below as `myuser`, but substitute whatever login you are using for this) could keep a process running even when not logged in.
-Without doing this, as soon as I logged out from my ssh session, the process would exit and I'd be right back where I started with all manual control.
+Next I needed to ensure that my non-root user (shown below as 'myuser', but substitute whatever login you are using for this) could keep a process running even when not logged in.
 After enabling 'lingering', I enabled my new service and started it.
 ```shell
 $ sudo loginctl enable-linger myuser
 $ systemctl --user enable webhook